ggerganov/llama.cpp/examples/main/README.md

 Example usage: `--min-p 0.05`

-### Tail-Free Sampling (TFS)

--   `--tfs N`: Enable tail free sampling with parameter z (default: 1.0, 1.0 = disabled).

-Tail-free sampling (TFS) is a text generation technique that aims to reduce the impact of less likely tokens, which may be less relevant, less coherent, or nonsensical, on the output.
-Similar to Top-P it tries to determine the bulk of the most likely tokens dynamically.
-But TFS filters out logits based on the second derivative of their probabilities.
-Adding tokens is stopped after the sum of the second derivatives reaches the parameter z.
-In short: TFS looks at how quickly the probabilities of the tokens decrease and cuts off the tail of unlikely tokens using the parameter z.
-Typical values for z are in the range of 0.9 to 0.95.
-A value of 1.0 would include all tokens and thus disables the effect of TFS.

-Example usage: `--tfs 0.95`

 ### Locally Typical Sampling

 -   `--typical N`: Enable locally typical sampling with parameter p (default: 1.0, 1.0 = disabled).